 Afterwards, we went for our last German beer at the Hofbrauhaus.
 I tried to have another pretzel, but this one was hard.
 The waiter informed us that is how Hofbrauhaus makes their pretzels… I was disappointed as hell; I was expecting a lot, I guess.
 The beer was good tho, and the place was HUGE!
 We chose to sit out back on the patio.

-Afterwards, we had to head back to the apartment and get our stuff to London.
-We then headed to the airport, passed thru security and flew back to my favourite city on earth, London.
+Afterward, we had to return to the apartment and get our stuff to London.
+We then headed to the airport, passed thru security, and flew back to my favourite city on Earth, London.
 When I came to Munich, no one checked my passport since I travelled from Amsterdam (if you travel within the EU, they sometimes don’t check passports).

 Walking around Munich, one can see why they call it the world city with a heart; it is easy to see that it is a city, but it is still so much like a village.
 It is beautiful, and the culture is so exciting yet fun 😉 hello, beer gardens!
 If you visit Munich, I would suggest obviously doing so during Oktoberfest or during the Spring/Summer months because the beer gardens are relaxing and enjoyable.
 We did not have the best experiences with the waitstaff in restaurants, however.
 I am not sure why but most of the time, they knew that Martin and Nicki spoke German, so they would only speak German and not English.
 Therefore I had to have Nicki order for me in restaurants most of the time.
 Munich is great but in my opinion a bit difficult to get around if you do not understand German, so I suggest bringing a dictionary maybe.
 Besides this wonderful city, there are a lot of other regions to visit if you’re planning a trip to Germany.